Semi-supervised Hypergraph Node Classification on Hypergraph Line Expansion: Introduction

+Therefore, to conduct hypergraph representation learning, we {\bf first} transform the hypergraph to the induced simple graph. {\bf Then}, features from hypergraph vertices are projected to node features in the induced graph. {\bf Next}, we apply graph learning algorithms (i.e., graph convolutional network \cite{KipfW17}) to obtain node representations. {\bf Finally}, the node representations from the induced graph is aggregated and back-projected to the original hypergraph vertices for classification.
+The \method transformation is differentiable and the overall learning process is end-to-end.

-The proposed line expansion of hypergraphs is novel and informative, compared to traditional formulations, where the hyperedges are usually transformed into cliques of edges (e.g., clique/star expansions \cite{AgarwalBB06}) or hypergraph cuts \cite{ZhouHS06}, or the learning solely depends on edge connectivity (e.g., hyperedge expansions \cite{pu2012hypergraph}).
-Differently, \emph{LE} treats vertices and hyperedges equally, thus preserving the nature of hypergraphs.
-Note that, \emph{LE} is also significantly different from those theoretical hypergraph transformations, such as tensor based hyper-matrix representation \cite{ouvrard2017adjacency}, line graphs of hypergraphs \cite{bermond1977line}, intersection graphs of hypergraphs \cite{naik2018intersection}, or middle graphs of hypergraphs \cite{cockayne1978properties}.
+The proposed line expansion of hypergraphs is novel and informative.
+In the traditional formulations, the hyperedges are usually transformed into cliques of edges (e.g., clique/star expansions \cite{AgarwalBB06}) or hypergraph cuts \cite{ZhouHS06}, or the learning solely depends on edge connectivity (e.g., hyperedge expansions \cite{pu2012hypergraph}).
+Differently, \method treats vertices and hyperedges equally, thus preserving the nature of hypergraphs.
+Note that, \method is also significantly different from other hypergraph formulations, such as tensor based representation \cite{ouvrard2017adjacency}, line graphs of hypergraphs \cite{bermond1977line}, intersection graphs of hypergraphs \cite{naik2018intersection}, or middle graphs of hypergraphs \cite{cockayne1978properties}.
 These formulations either require strong constraints (e.g., uniform hypergraphs) or result in heterogeneous topologies as well as other structures that complicate practical usage.
-For example, such formulations may restrict applicability of graph-based algorithms due to their special structures.
+Previous formulations may restrict applicability of graph algorithms due to their special structures.

-Further, this paper revisits the formulation of the standard star/clique expansion and simple graph learning algorithms.
-We conclude that they can be unified as special cases of \emph{LE}.
-Empirically, this paper demonstrates the effectiveness of \emph{LE} on five real-world hypergraphs.
-We apply the popular graph convolutional networks (GCNs) on \emph{LE} as our method, and its performance is shown to consistently outperform other hypergraph learning baselines.
+Further, this paper revisits the formulation of the standard star or clique expansion and simple graph learning algorithms.
+We conclude that they can be unified as special cases of \method.
+Empirically, this paper demonstrates the effectiveness of \method on five real-world hypergraphs.
+We apply the popular graph convolutional networks (GCNs)~\cite{KipfW17} on \method as our method, and it consistently outperforms several strong hypergraph learning baselines.